How Content Decisions Are Made

 Content is structured to align with:

-Where clarification improves understanding or reporting standards evolve, content is updated accordingly.
+Where stronger clarification becomes available or reporting standards evolve, content is updated accordingly.

 Each page includes a visible review timestamp.